 Having first come on board in 2014, Canadian Club last announced a multi-year extension of its partnership with the AO in January 2024.

-The Australian pharmacy retailer Chemist Warehouse has been the official pharmacy partner of the Australian Open since November 2019.
+The Australian pharmacy retailer has been the official pharmacy partner of the Australian Open since November 2019.

 The deal sees Chemist Warehouse operate an AO-branded store onsite during the tournament, offering wellness and beauty products to tennis fans.

-In December 2025, Chemist Warehouse agreed another multi-year partnership agreement with the Australian Open to continue supporting the grand slam tournament.
+In December 2025, Chemist Warehouse extended its partnership with the Australian Open with a new multi-year renewal agreement.

-In Aug 2025, the two parties announced a renewal, making Chubb the Official Life Insurance Partner, Official Trophy Insurance Partner and Official Travel Insurance Partner of the Australian Open.
+In August 2025, the two parties announced another renewal, making the American-Swiss company the Official Life Insurance Partner, Official Trophy Insurance Partner, and Official Travel Insurance Partner of the Australian Open.

 The local government council of central Melbourne also enjoys a strong branding presence across the AO’s physical and digital assets, Melbourne being the host city for the tournament.